Modeling Uncertainty and Using Post-fusion as Fallback Improves Retrieval Augmented Generation with LLMs: Methods

 \subsection{Multi-Round Approaches}

 In our exploration of multi-round strategies, we first provide the retrieved passages to the LLM.
-Based on the initial feedback received, we adjust our interaction process with the LLM accordingly.
+Based on the initial feedback received either ``unknown'' or a list of candidate answers, we adjust our interaction process with the LLM accordingly.

-\textbf{Post-Fusion as the Fallback (Concat+PF).} Initially, we employ the concatenation method as illustrated in Fig. \ref{figure:concat+pf} to obtain an answer predicted by the LLM.
+\textbf{Post-Fusion as the Fallback (Concat+PF).} Initially, we employ the concatenation method as illustrated in upper box of Fig. \ref{figure:concat+pf} to obtain an answer predicted by the LLM.
 If the LLM determines that the input passages are unable to provide an answer to the question (i.e., ``unknown'' responses), we then proceed to the second round where we utilize the Post-Fusion approach to produce an answer pool.
 Finally, we employ a majority vote to select the final answer.

-\textbf{Concatenation as the Distiller (PF+Concat).} To begin with, we leverage the Post-Fusion strategy to curate a pool of potential answers shown in Fig. \ref{figure:concat+pf}.
+\textbf{Concatenation as the Distiller (PF+Concat).} To begin with, we leverage the Post-Fusion strategy to curate a pool of potential answers shown in lower box of Fig. \ref{figure:concat+pf}.
 Instead of performing a majority vote, a passage selection process~\cite{lewis2020retrieval} is adopted to discard passages that yield an ``unknown'' output by the LLM.
 In the second round, the LLM is prompted with the concatenation of the unfiltered passages, along with the question and answer candidates generated from the first round.
 The purpose is to guide the LLM in effectively extracting (distilling) the correct answer from the pool of candidates.